aireuhl/i_e/analysis.md

   block: media-1
   caption: Treaty with the Comanche, Kiowa and Apache, 1853
   image: "/uploads/2018/12/09/Screen Shot 2018-12-08 at 10.40.31 PM.png"
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
+  headline: "<strong>Google Earth and Map Warper: SUBTITLE</strong>"
+  content: 'What are we looking at '
 - template: 2-column-media-element
   block: media-2
   image_1: